stalwartlabs/jmap-calendar-scheduling/README.md

 - `comment`: `String|null`
     > Comment sent along with the iTIP message.

-- `calendarEventId`: `Id|null`
-    > The id of the `CalendarEvent` that this message is about, or `null` for new events that have not yet been assigned an id.

 - `processed`: `Boolean`
     > `True` if the event has been automatically processed by the server.
 If false, the user must take action to process the event.

-Scheduling messages with `processed` set to `true` MUST include a valid `calendarEventId` property.
+- `unseen`: `Boolean`
+    > `True` if the user has not yet seen this message.
+This is a client-side property that allows clients to track which messages have been viewed by the user.

 - `method`: `String`
     > The method of the scheduling message.
 One of `REQUEST`, `REPLY`, `CANCEL`, `ADD`, `COUNTER`, `DECLINECOUNTER`, `REFRESH`, `PUBLISH`.

-- `message`: `JSCalendar Event`
+- `event`: `JSCalendar Event`
-    > The iTIP message in JSCalendar format.
+    > The event in JSCalendar format.

 - `eventPatch`: `PatchObject|null`
     > A patch encoding the change between the data in the event property, and the data in the iTIP message.
 Or null if the message is not an update.